mariadb-corporation/MaxScale/About/About-MaxScale.md

 # About MaxScale
 The MariaDB Corporation **MaxScale** is an intelligent proxy that allows forwarding of database statements to one or more database servers using complex rules, which can be based on a semantic understanding of the database statements and the roles of the various servers within the backend cluster of databases.

 MaxScale is designed to provide load balancing and high availability functionality transparently to the applications.
-In addition it provides a highly scalable and flexibile architecture, with plugin components to support different protocols and routing decisions.
+In addition it provides a highly scalable and flexible architecture, with plugin components to support different protocols and routing decisions.

 MaxScale is implemented in C so as to operate speedily.
 It also makes extensive use of the asynchronous I/O capabilities of the Linux operating system.
 The epoll system is used to provide the event driven framework for the input and output via sockets.
 Similar features in Windows&reg; could be used in future development of MaxScale.